phetsims/aqua/doc/continuous-testing-management.md

 will load files from under that directory, and builds will be done there also.
 This snapshot will never change SHAs or contents (besides the builds and being deleted when it is not needed).

-Continuous testing on bayes.colorado.edu has all of our repositories checked out at `/data/share/phet/continuous-testing`.
-Everything under this directory is served via HTTPS at https://bayes.colorado.edu/continuous-testing/.
-Requests to the server are made to https://bayes.colorado.edu/aquaserver/* (internal API) which is redirected to the port 45366 internally to our server process.
+Continuous testing on sparky.colorado.edu has all of our repositories checked out at `/data/share/phet/continuous-testing`.
+Everything under this directory is served via HTTPS at https://sparky.colorado.edu/continuous-testing/.
+Requests to the server are made to https://sparky.colorado.edu/aquaserver/* (internal API) which is redirected to the port 45366 internally to our server process.

 The server will have a certain number of locally running loops, doing build/lint tasks for tests.
-This is specified with a command-line flag when starting (currently we're using 8 concurrent builds/lints on bayes.colorado.edu).
+This is specified with a command-line flag when starting (currently we're using 8 concurrent builds/lints on sparky.colorado.edu).

 It also saves state information in `aqua/.continuous-testing-state.json`, so on relaunches it won't lose data.
 This will need to be wiped when the internal server formats change.

-## pm2 on bayes.colorado.edu
+## pm2 on sparky.colorado.edu

 So far, we've used pm2 (https://github.com/Unitech/pm2) to handle running the server process (handling automatic restarting, logging, etc.).